okjuan/vbook/_posts/2025-05-18-types-of-books.md

         commentary: 'Here I will write a bit about this book.
 Soon!'
   - description: The kind you read to learn from the author's writing style.
     entries:
-      - name: The Short Stories of Ernest Hemingway
+      - title: The Short Stories of Ernest Hemingway
+        subtitle: by Ernest Hemingway
         image_url: https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1523546158i/4625.jpg
         commentary: 'Here I will write a bit about this book.
 Soon!'
       - title: A Moveable Feast